matboivin/test-lol/doc/process.md

 - [X] No NodePort
 - [Write Dockerfiles](containers.md)

-> In case of a crash or stop of one of the two database containers, you will have to make shure the data persist.
-All your containers must restart in case of a crash or stop of one of its component parts.

-> FTPS, Grafana, Wordpress, PhpMyAdmin and nginx’s kind must be "LoadBalancer".
-Influxdb and MySQL’s kind must be "ClusterIP".
-Other entries can be present, but none of them can be of kind "NodePort".

 type: `LoadBalancer` -> exposes the service externally using a load balancer
 type: `ClusterIP` -> the service is accessible within the cluster, not meant for external access